-President DAK Dr Nisar-ul-Hassan in a communiqué said absence of examination centre for MD/MS/PG Diploma courses has left aspirant doctors in deep lurch.
+President DAK Dr Nisar ul Hassan in a statement issued here said that the absence of examination centre for MD/MS/PG Diploma courses has left aspirant doctors in deep lurch.

 “National Board of Examination is conducting an online common entrance test for various postgraduate courses on January 7,” he said.

-“Last year, we were assured that examination centre will be provided to us, but to our utter dismay Kashmir is yet again missing on centre list,” he said.
+He said last year, we were assured that examination centre will be provided to us, but to our utter dismay Kashmir is yet again missing on centre list.

 He said most of the doctors who are appearing for the test are working in various hospitals and calling huge number of doctors outside Kashmir for the test would collapse the healthcare delivery system.
 This would disrupt the functioning of hospitals and affect patient care.

 Dr Nisar said this would mean the doctors who were hoping to pursue postgraduate courses won’t be able to write the test.

 “That would not only jeopardize the career of candidates, but would mean depriving people of Kashmir the services of specialist doctors,” he added.